CocoaPress/docs/docs/Printer/Loading.md

     - [ ] This step removes air from the cartridge and ensures print uniformity.

 ## Print Prep
- - [ ] Tilt the extruder back vertical, and secure with latch.
+ - [ ] Tilt the extruder back into the vertical position.
+ - [ ] Secure with latch.

  ![](../img/printer/loading/latch.jpg)